-Fast Fourier Transform (FFT) can refer to any of a number of algorithms that calculate a Discrete Fourier Transform (DST) more efficiently than the obvious method.
+Fast Fourier transform (FFT) can refer to any of a number of algorithms that calculate a discrete Fourier transform (DFT) more efficiently than the obvious method.
 This is accomplished by arranging the calculations and using equivalences so some of the early calculations can be reused.
 Its use reduces the complexity of the calculation from O(N²) to O(N log N), making many more potential uses practical, reducing weeks of required CPU to seconds or millennia to weeks.

 N-1 Xk = Σ xne-i2πkn/N n=0

 For N input values, xk, producing N output values, Xn.

 A commonly-used FFT algorithm uses a method of combining DFT results for selections of the input data to produce the answer, carrying out the full calculation recursively.

 The inverse of the DFT (inverse discrete Fourier transform, IDFT), creating samples of a function that has a specific set of harmonics, is also useful.
 (Applying the inverse does not entirely "undo" the application of the DFT: phase information is lost.)
 In fact, the bulk of the IDFT work is identical to the DFT, and the word "inverse" is often skipped.
 The efficient FFT algorithms also apply, and the terms "FFT" and "fast Fourier transform" (with no "I" or "inverse" mentioned) are typically used for this process as well.